Sign In / Sign Out

 Desired Qualifications: (1) research proposal that demonstrates relevance, interdisciplinary merit, and/or potential impact of the proposed research activities to the overarching “big picture” research questions in the field and to the mission of SESE, (2) a record of prior achievement and experience demonstrating the potential to accomplish proposed research objectives, (3) evidence of strong verbal and written communication skills.

-Application materials (and any questions) should be submitted by email to email@example.com, addressed to the Exploration Fellowship Committee.
+Application materials should be submitted as a single PDF file.
+The application, and any related questions, should be submitted by email to firstname.lastname@example.org, addressed to the Exploration Fellowship Committee.
 Applications will only be given full consideration when all materials described above are received.
-Initial review of complete applications will begin on December 1, 2018; if not filled, application review will continue weekly until the search is closed.
-Reference Job ID 12578.
-A background check is required for employment.

 More information about the department can be found here: https://sese.asu.edu/